FarronF/limerick-council-meetings/meetings/2020/03/09-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 17th February 2020.md

 A vote of sympathy was extended to the family of Garrett Fitzgerald, former CEO of Munster Rugby

 who passed away recently.
-Members observed a minute's silence in his memory.--- 7
+Members observed a minute's silence in his memory.
+---
+7

 This concluded the Meeting.